 NLP and Learning

-The act of learning for the robot that is presented here is actually a somewhat cumbersome approach, it is possible that through further research and experimentation a more efficient map of concepts can be constructed that would allow for the robot to make more inferences on its own and streamline the process of learning.
-Other projects that involve the parsing of natural language such as WordNet and FrameNet are still growing and could possibly be adapted for use in this system.
+The act of learning for the robot that is presented here is actually a somewhat cumbersome approach.
+It is possible that through further research and experimentation a more efficient map of concepts can be constructed that would allow for the robot to make more inferences on its own and streamline the process of learning.
+Other projects that involve the parsing of natural language such as WordNet and FrameNet are currently under development and could possibly be adapted for use in this system.
 Incorporation of work done using neural networks and genetic algorithms can make it easier to learn by seeing similarities between data.

 Chapter 7